In the last section we computed a distribution given the data, whereas now we generate individual data points given the distribution.

 \end{eqnarray}\]

 Suppose the lifetime of a battery is an exponential random variable with \(\lambda=1/50\).
+Using the computer, find the probability that the lifetime is \(< 10\) hours.
 Find the probability that the lifetime is \(\geq 100\) hours.
-Find the probability that the lifetime is between \(50\) and \(100\) hours.
+Use the computer to find the probability that the lifetime is between \(10\) and \(100\) hours.

 Normal (Gaussian).